-OpenText, the leading provider of fax solutions worldwide, offers fax solutions for each deployment option with capabilities that are unique in the market.
+OpenText, the leading provider of fax solutions worldwide, offers fax solutions for each deployment option with capabilities that only OpenText provides.
 No matter the size of your organization or your volume of fax traffic, OpenText has a solution for you.

-On-premises solution
+On-premises solutions

-OpenText[®] RightFax[®] is the OpenText flagship on-premises fax solution for large enterprises and mid-sized companies with strong integration requirements and high fax traffic.
-The market-leading network fax server solution, RightFax is ideal for organizations seeking a long-term, strategic fax solution with the IT resources to support more complex deployments.
-RightFax automates timeintensive, manual, paper-driven processes by integrating them into your business applications and systems.
+• OpenTextTM RightFaxTM is the OpenText flagship on-premises fax solution for large enterprises and mid-sized companies with strong integration requirements and high fax traffic.
+RightFax is ideal for organizations seeking a long-term, strategic fax solution with the IT resources to support more complex deployments.
+RightFax, the marketleading network fax server solution, automates time-intensive manual, paper-driven processes by integrating them into your business applications and systems.

-Managed/Hosted solution
+Managed/Hosted solutions

-OpenText" RightFax" Managed Services is a managed, hosted fax service that offers all the robust features, individual configuration, and integration of RightFax.
-It frees up internal assets to focus on core business objectives, eliminate onpremises fax server complexity, and fill gaps in internal expertise.
-It combines the technology of RightFax-the most trusted fax server for secure information exchange-with OpenText experts to implement, manage, and monitor your RightFax implementation.
+OpenTextTM RightFaxTM Managed Services is a managed, hosted fax service that offers all the robust features, individual configuration and integration of RightFax.
+OpenText RightFax Managed Services frees up your internal assets to focus on core business objectives, eliminate on-premises fax server complexity, and fill gaps in internal expertise.
+It combines the technology of RightFax-the most trusted fax server for secure information exchange-with the experts at OpenText to implement, manage, and monitor your RightFax implementation.
 Your dedicated OpenText RightFax server instance runs in OpenText data centers and ensures you retain full ownership and control over your data and where it resides.